opsfolio/docs.opsfolio.com/src/content/docs/automating-compliance/automated-auditing-and-assurance/automated-auditing.md

 ### Operational Audits
 - **Definition and Importance**
-  - Assess the efficiency and effectiveness of operational processes.
+  - Assess the efficiency and effectiveness of operational processes[^9].
   - Importance: Identifies opportunities for cost savings and process improvements.
 - **Implementation**
   - Use performance monitoring tools to automate the assessment of operational processes.